pydanny/daniel.feldroy.com/posts/2023-11-three-years-at-kraken-tech.md

 58,697.97 = 55,000,000 / 937
 ```

-**Summary: Each employee of Kraken Tech is roughly responsible for 58,698 (rounding up) people contributing significantly less to global climate change.**
+**Summary: Each employee of Kraken Tech is responsible for 58,698 people contributing significantly less to global climate change.**

 So if you are in tech in any capacity (coding, management, etc), consider using your skills to help us in our mission of making a healthier planet.

 # Come and help me save the planet

-I'll be upfront that if you want to make the biggest bucks possible in tech, travel a lot, and fly in first place seats, go work for a [Big Tech Company](https://en.wikipedia.org/wiki/Big_Tech) or a fintech.
+I'll be upfront that if you want to make the biggest salary possible in tech, travel a lot, and fly in first place seats, go seek employment with a [Big Tech Company](https://en.wikipedia.org/wiki/Big_Tech) or a fintech.
 Personally, I would rather work toward making the planet better for our descendants.
 That to me is much more important than helping a billionaire score another billion.

 I invite anyone who is reading this to join me on my mission of saving the planet.
 Our careers page is [here](https://octopus.energy/careers).